Skip to content

 sys.exit(1)

-# startup log
+# start-up log

 logger.write(f"{log}\n")

-# Checking Redis server availability
+# check Redis server availability

 redis_client = redis.Redis(host=config["parameters"]["redis"]["host"],